Zed-CSP/AxisLab/README.md

 - **Real-time Policy Training**: Train and test robot policies directly in the browser
 - **Policy Transfer**: Export trained policies for use in real robots
 - **Collaborative Workspace**: Share and collaborate on robot models and policies
+- **MuJoCo Version Upgrade**: Update to the latest MuJoCo version (3.0+) for enhanced physics simulation capabilities

 ## License